WASdev/sample.swagger/docs/Using-WDT.md

 3. Select menu *File -> Import -> Maven -> Existing Maven Projects*
 4. In the Root Directory textbox, Paste in the repository directory.
 5. Select *Browse...* button and select *Finish* (confirm it finds 1 pom.xml files)
+6. Click *Yes* to the WebSphere Liberty dialog to automatically create server in the Servers view for this project.
-6. This will create 1 projects in Eclipse: swagger-sample
+7..
+This will create 1 projects in Eclipse: swagger-sample

 :star: *Note:* If you did not use Eclipse/WDT to clone the git repository, follow from step 3, but navigate to the cloned repository directory rather than pasting its name in step 4.